Bob Parry

-Robert Leslie "Bob" Parry is an Australian former cricket umpire.
-Parry umpired in Australian domestic cricket from 1998 until 2012.
+Robert Leslie "Bob" Parry (born 2 January 1953) is an Australian former cricket umpire.
+Parry umpired in One Day Internationals and Twenty20 Internationals as well as in Australian domestic cricket from 1998 until 2012.

 Umpiring career

 In December 1998 he had his first-class debut and then his ODI debut on January 11, 2002.
 His international debut with the T20 International was on January 9, 2006.
 He had 7 test matches all as 3rd umpire and 34 ODIs, 4 of which were on-field and 30 of which were as 3rd umpire.
 He had 3 T20 Internationals, 2 of which were on-field and 1 of which was 3rd umpire.
 He had 79 Sheffield Shield/Pura Cup matches which included four finals (77 on-field and 2 as 3rd umpire).
 He had 53 one-day domestic matches which included two finals (45 on-field and 8 as 3rd umpire).
 He also had 24 other first-class or list "A" matches which includes tour matches, Aus A and Women's International matches.